sleede/fab-manager/doc/production_readme.md

 # Install Fab-manager in production with docker-compose

 This document will guide you through all the steps needed to set up your Fab-manager app on a production server, based on a solution using Docker and Docker-compose.
-We recommend DigitalOcean, but these steps will work on any Docker-compatible cloud provider or local server.

 In order to make it work, please use the same directories structure as described in this guide in your Fab-manager app folder.
 You will need to be root through the rest of the setup.